Importance and Mission

 Management Approach

-To ensure the effective achievement on the targets, PTTEP developed the Biodiversity and Ecosystem Services (BES) Management Guideline in line with IPIECA's "A Guide to Developing Biodiversity Action Plans for the Oil and Gas Sector" and International Finance Corporation (IFC)'s Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources.
-The management guideline has been implemented at all PTTEP operational sites since 2014.
+To ensure effective implementation of the Company’s BES management objectives, PTTEP has established the Biodiversity and Ecosystem Services Management Guideline in alignment with internationally recognized practices, including A Guide to Developing Biodiversity Action Plans for the Oil and Gas Sector developed by the International Petroleum Industry Environmental Conservation Association (Ipieca), and Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources issued by the International Finance Corporation (IFC).

-Biodiversity and Ecosystem Services Management Framework
+Biodiversity and Ecosystem Services Risk Management

 Collaboration and Networks Drive Biodiversity and Ecosystem Services Enhancement